NourryThomas/test-bambino/README.md

 How to enable ssl :
  - download cacert.pem : https://curl.se/ca/cacert.pem
  - move to {your-path-to-php}/extras/ssl
- - In php.ini, add curl.cainfo and openssl.cafile with the path to cacert.pem
+ - In php.ini, uncomment curl.cainfo and openssl.cafil (remove ;) and add the path to cacert.pem